Policy Order Changes

-Beginning in ThreatLocker Portal Version 3.0.4, ThreatLocker offers the opportunity to move from a hierarchical structure of policy ordering to a flat processing structure.
-This change is optional; however, it is needed to accommodate future changes, including the ability to view all policies for each module.
+Beginning in ThreatLocker Portal Version 3.3.1, and Windows Agent 10.5.3, ThreatLocker offers the opportunity to move from a hierarchical structure of policy ordering to a flat processing structure.
+This change is optional; however, it is needed to accommodate future changes, including the ability to view all policies for each module, and the ability to not prioritize built-in applications over custom applications.

 By reordering policies, you can choose to manage a lower number of policies by creating entire organization or global policies, and setting exceptions to those catch-all policies at a lower order by number.